Getting High on Oversupply: What to Do About Surpluses and Shortages

 Taylor’s not just blowing smoke about over-production.
 According to an August 2018 report by the Oregon-Idaho High Intensity Drug Trafficking Area program, “A surplus of 344,730 kg (760,000 pounds) unsold cannabis [was] logged during the recent audit of the recreational system.”
 Clearly, Oregon is growing more cannabis than can be consumed in the state, hence the proposal by State Sen. Floyd Prozanski to be able to ship the surplus to neighboring legal states.

 On the bright side, not everyone is suffering.
-Oversupply, combined with intense competition, pushes retail prices down, and non-medical consumers reap the benefits.
+Oversupply, combined with intense competition, pushes retail prices down (as low as $40 per ounce), and non-medical consumers reap the benefits.
 Retailers benefit as well because oversupply gives them leverage to negotiate lower wholesale prices.

 Gripping Too Tightly: A Look at Canada